-The terms of the Notes permit us to make investments in Unrestricted Subsidiaries and minority owned joint ventures need to make investments in joint ventures (including joint ventures in which we may own less than a 50% equity interest) and such joint ventures may or may not be Restricted Subsidiaries.
+The terms of the Notes permit us to make investments in Unrestricted Subsidiaries and minority owned joint ventures

+In light of land prices, sizes of projects and other factors, we may from, time to time, consider developing property developments jointly with other PRC property developers.
+As a result, we may need to make investments in joint ventures (including joint ventures in which we may own less than a 50% equity interest) and such joint ventures may or may not be Restricted Subsidiaries.
 Although the Indenture restricts us and our Restricted Subsidiaries from making investments in Unrestricted Subsidiaries or minority joint ventures, these restrictions are subject to important exceptions and qualifications, including, among others, that we may, subject to certain conditions, make investments in any Unrestricted Subsidiaries and minority owned joint ventures primarily engaged in a permitted business up to an aggregate amount of up to 15.0% of our total assets.
 See "Description of the Notes."